mikenike360/zkontract/README.md

 Goals for the future:

-1. Create and escrow contract to handle bounty payments
+1. Create an escrow contract to handle bounty payments
 2. Create a reputation system for bounty posters